-Actuaries work in a wide range of fields including insurance, health care, pensions, consulting and government agencies like Social Security.
+Actuaries work in a wide range of fields including different careers in insurance, health care, pensions, consulting and government agencies like Social Security.

 Actuaries are also called as expert witnesses to testify on topics relating to underfunded pensions or the mismanaged finances of a city.

 Since insurance companies business is the management of risk, it’s no surprise that’s where most actuaries work.
 Through rigorous calculations, actuaries determine what an insurance company should charge a customer for their policy after assessing the risks involved in the coverage.

 If an outlier event such as an earthquake were to happen, the insurance company must be sure they have enough money to pay out the resulting customer claims.
 So, in addition to setting premiums, actuaries advise insurers on how much money to set aside as reserves based on the probability of occurrence.